 - Functional components are considered.
 Examples include the impact on eating, communication & respiration.

 - Cosmetic effects should be considered.
-Cosmetic defects should be assessed when all feasible cosmetic surgery has been completed.
+Cosmetic defects should be assessed when all feasible cosmetic operations have been completed.
 Examples include the visual effects of scarring from trauma & most commonly treatment of skin cancers involving the face & neck.

 - Facial disfigurement may result in behavioural changes.
 This aspect of impairment looks at “Psychiatric and Behavioural Disorders”.